Welcome to t-vwo

-Cambridge ELA (English Language Assessment) Certificate of Advanced English or the Certificate of Proficiency in English and a Pre-U diploma in Global Perspectives.
+Cambridge ELA (English Language Assessment) Certificate of Advanced English or the Certificate of Proficiency in English and an A-level diploma in Global Perspectives.

-The language diploma is taught by our successful duo of teachers in the upper forms, who have helped all DLE pupils in achieving high grades in these exams.
 With today's generation of students often completing parts of their education in different parts of the world, they are often asked to show what their level of proficiency is in English.
-Completing this exam at school saves not only time and money later during their university careers but it also gives them a genuine challenge to increase their proficiency in the language, to achieve the highest grades available.
+Completing this English language exam at school saves not only time and money later during their university careers but it also gives them a genuine challenge to increase their proficiency in the language, to achieve the highest grades available.
 This exam is taken at the end of vwo5 and is taken alongside the regular English language and literature programme offered to all pupils in the upper forms of vwo at the RSG Enkhuizen.

 From 2013-14, two of our very experienced upper forms teachers will be offering the pre-university course known as A-level Global Perspectives.
 This course nestles itself in all four profiles in the upper forms, meaning that it is accessible to all pupils from whichever interest area they come from.
 It has as its main goal to teach pupils how to think critically about all manner of subjects, predominantly in the news or even in the world around them.
 With this in mind, the pupils will sit University of Cambridge based exams and will submit in the sixth year their Profiel Werkstuk in English under the IRR (Independent Research Report)- which will be marked by experienced assessors at the University of Cambridge.